 Let's start by breaking down the top 7 external instant messengers for business.

-Top 7 Instant Messengers For Business – External
+Top 7 Instant Messaging For Business Apps – External

 1. Facebook Messenger